DanHult88/team-platform/README.md

 # Team Platform

-Full-stack team and project management platform.
+Full-stack team and project management platform for your team.

 ## Tech stack
 - React (Vite)